icanzilb/Languages/0-For-Instructor/2-Demo.markdown

       }
     }

-And insert the code to animate the text back to its original location just before break:
+And insert the code to animate the text back to its original location **just before break**:

-    constraint.constant = 0.0

     UIView.animateWithDuration(0.5, delay: 0.1,
     options: .CurveEaseOut, animations: {
+      constraint.constant = 0.0
       self.speakingView.layoutIfNeeded()
     }, completion: nil)